dubniczky/Cardless-Transaction-Protocol/protocol/example.md

 bic: ABCDHUBP001
 # Random code attached to the next request to prevent replay attack (30 bytes, 40 base64 characters)
 random: gG7HD+JRhc2FszVdPfGR/LF6KTgXxjE1bHXdEU8F
 # Bank transaction id.
-Format: bic_id.
-The id consists of alphanumeric characters
+Format: uuid4
-transaction_id: ABCDHUBP001_aadsfgyjeyrtgaegfa
+transaction_id: 013CCF92-1313-434B-A838-6BE3D9645DD1
 # Signed URL signed by bank private key (vendor can verify with bank public key list) in base64 format
 url_signature: SWvwHAstKjI7tRGdJqaUT5eA5mljMP2HAzKqo8fw...
-# The PIN will be required to be entered in the application to verify the transaction
+# The PIN will be required to be entered in the application to verify the transaction (2-6 digits)
 verification_pin: 1234
 ```